-Just like how a learning management system will improve a company’s hiring process, an effective performance management system can make a huge difference in production.
+Like how a learning management system will improve a company’s hiring process, an effective performance management system can make a massive difference in production.
 However, to this day, 59% of workers feel that performance assessments play no role in their daily routine.
 Does this mean that these reviews are useless or obsolete?
+Explore how eLeaP®’s Performance Management Platform can simplify evaluations, boost productivity, and drive measurable results.

 History would say no, especially when there are clear cases of quality PMS platforms turning an entire company around for the better.
-This just means that the 59% that felt negatively about performance reviews are working for organizations that should restructure their approach to PMS.
+This means that the 59% who felt negatively about performance reviews are working for organizations that should restructure their approach to PMS.

 The following article can help when it’s time to restructure and redesign your PMS process.
-These are the most important things to consider when you are implementing important changes in your performance reviews.
+These are the most important things to consider when implementing essential changes in your performance reviews.

 Your Performance Reviews